The fastest way to get a Breast Pump to your patient.

 "Because of your company, very few of our NICU moms go home without a pump now.
 This means our long term breastfeeding rates are continuing to increase, and we have overflowing breastmilk freezers, and need to buy less donor milk!
 So its a very big deal!!
 Please share this with your staff.
 This is why I'm so "pumped" on making sure all my moms leave with a pump" B. Edwards, NICU IBCLC

-Our Breast Pump Depot program empowers lactation consultants to do their job more effectively, helps moms reach their breast feeding goals by encouraging breast feeding, and positively affects breastfeeding quality measures, AND saves facilities money.
+Our Breast Pump Depot program empowers lactation consultants to do their job more effectively, helps moms reach their breast feeding goals by encouraging breast feeding, increased breastfeeding rates at discharge, AND saves facilities money.

-Breast Pump Depot will equip and empower your Lactation department to dispense high quality Breast Pumps directly to mothers and babies in your L&D and NICU departments, in the shortest amount of time possible, typically within 30-45 minutes.
+Breast Pump Depot will equip and empower your Lactation department to dispense high quality Breast Pumps directly to mothers and infants in your Post Partum and NICU departments, in the shortest amount of time possible, typically within 1-2 hours.

 We house in your facility, an inventory of Personal Use Breast Pumps to be dispensed with discretion by your staff.
 The Breast Pump Depot inventory will be restocked as needed to meet demand at your facility.
 Key personnel at your facility will be trained on proper procedures so that your Breast Pump Depot will be immediately functional when you are prepared to launch.
-We can also support you by delivering Hospital Grade Breast Pumps for your patients as needed.
+We can also support select facilities with Hospital Grade Breast Pumps for your patients as well.

 Directors and Administrators considering the Breast Pump Depot program should read the FAQ's below - it is highly encouraged.

-If you wish to inquire about the Breast Pump Depot program (i.e. procedures and best practices, etc.), call us at 888.877.6334 and let's have a conversation about how we can implement a Breast Pump Depot program that will help meet your organization's objectives and fit into your facilty's processes.references and contacts at other facilities using the Breast Pump Depot program.
+If you wish to inquire about the Breast Pump Depot program (i.e. procedures and best practices, etc.), call us at 888.877.6334 and let's have a conversation about how we can implement a Breast Pump Depot program that will help meet your organization's objectives and fit into your facilty's processes.

 Thanks for working with URS Medical – we are committed to empowering your Lactation staff!